suffolklibraries/lgc/content/collections/events/streets-with-attitude-workshops.md

   This event is run by Arts Eat Events, for more informaion please get in touch via:

   [https://www.arteatevents.com](https://www.arteatevents.com)
+featured_image: 'art_eat_events/Dulce-Duca,-Circus-Artist-who-will-lead-community-workshops-in-May-and-June.-Photo-by-Bartlomiej-Kwiat.jpg'
+accessibility_information: '- Wheelchairs users welcome'
 ---
-A series of workshop that puts together a performance of skaters, BMXers, rollerskaters and wheelchair users.
+A series of exciting workshops for anyone on wheels; skateboarders, roller skaters, BMXers and wheelchair users.